dxprog/dxprog.com/posts/crayon-vs-syfy-cgi.md

 ---
 Received this message on Facebook from a buddy of mine today:

-[quote]Did you see (and I am NOT making this up) OCTOSHARK on SCI-FI last night.
+> Did you see (and I am NOT making this up) OCTOSHARK on SCI-FI last night.
 I mean the (so called) special effects were anything but!
-You with a crayon and a piece of paper drawing the title creature could have made a scarier one.[/quote]
+You with a crayon and a piece of paper drawing the title creature could have made a scarier one.

 I'm never one to turn down a challenge like that, so I give you the terror of the deep, Sharktopus!